Home

 pass through this and head up the narrow trail.
 The altitude increases

 steadily and then the trail drops into a wash.
-We will then turn right
+Turn right

 in the wash as the trail continues up a ridge.
 The angle steepens to